1860 Democratic National Conventions: Presidential candidates

 A few votes went to former Senator Isaac Toucey of Connecticut and Senator James Pearce of Maryland, while Senator Jefferson Davis of Mississippi (the future Confederate President) received one vote on over fifty ballots from Benjamin Butler of Massachusetts.
-Ironically, during the Civil War, Butler became a Union general, and Davis ordered him hanged as a criminal if ever captured.
+Ironically, during the Civil War, Butler became a Union general, and Davis ordered him hanged as a criminal if he was captured.